Avoiding energy waste and increasing efficiency can make a significant impact when it comes to reducing our carbon footprint at home.

 Lastly, hot water tanks or tankless heaters waste energy when they’re set too high.
 There’s no need to go higher than 49°C (120°F), the temperature the Government of Canada recommends to prevent the growth of harmful bacteria.

 Easy ways to save on energy and identify heat loss in your home

 The great news about the common ways we waste energy is that, for the large part, the fixes are easy.
 A shift in habits, like switching to cold-water clothing washes and unplugging devices we’re not even using, can add up to energy savings.
 And others, like adding attic insulation and replacing old appliances with energy efficient ones, are an investment that will pay dividends to our pockets and the planet.

-MyHEAT works with your local energy companies to map wasted energy in the form of heat loss at city-scale, but mapping individual houses using high-resolution thermal infrared imagery.
-These maps are delivered to people like you to help identify easy ways to reduce wasted energy, improve the comfort of your home and save money on your energy bill – that’s a win, win, win!
+MyHEAT works with your local energy companies to map wasted energy in the form of heat loss maps at city-scale, but mapping individual houses using high-resolution thermal infrared imagery.
+These maps and home energy reports are delivered to people like you to help identify easy ways to reduce wasted energy, improve the comfort of your home and save money on your energy bill – that’s a win, win, win!